speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 - Array accesses with multi-dimensional indices
 - Independence between iterations (implicitly, through affine constraints)

-Now vectorization is **trivial**—the structure is explicit.
+Now vectorization is **trivial**, the structure is explicit.
 Polyhedral analysis works directly on the affine form.
 Only after optimization do you lower to simpler dialects.

 This is MLIR's core insight: **preserve structure through multiple levels**, discarding it only when you lower to the next level.
 Each level enables optimizations that would be impossible at lower levels.

 ### The Problem: Many Abstraction Levels

 A compiler needs to bridge the gap from high-level source code to machine instructions.
-MLIR solves this with **dialects**—small, focused intermediate representations at different abstraction levels.
+MLIR solves this with **dialects**, small, focused intermediate representations at different abstraction levels.

 But here's the key: **dialects coexist**.
 You don't replace all high-level operations at once.
 Instead, you incrementally lower parts of your program, keeping high-level structure where it helps and lowering to low-level forms where it doesn't.